yczhangsjtu/Python-matlab/README.md

    i.   func( args ): use a map to transform func to corresponding python function, combine it again with "(%s)"%args, eval() it

-   ii.  var = func( args ): Same to the previous one, and then use globals().update to assign the result to the variable
+   ii.  var = func( args ): Same to the previous one, but use exec instead of eval.
+And a "global var" has to be added as prefix

    iii. math expression: Evaluate directly

-   iv.  var = math expression: Evaluate and use globals().update to assign result to variable
+   iv.  var = math expression: Add "global var" and then evaluate

    v.   command: map it to a python expression and eval()

 2. If the python function contains prefix "pylab.", then invoke draw function to draw the current figure on the canvas

+3. Some plot functions such as plot\_surface are methods of Axes class instead of pylab, so a global Axes object "ax" is maintained.

-3. The text area is a Tkinter text widget.
+4. The text area is a Tkinter text widget.
 Several text processing techniques are used to make it perform like a command line.
    Many special key callback functions are redirected.

+5. To implement for loop, a script buffer is used.
+When the loop depth is nonzero, the translated python scripts are assemblied in the buffer and the last end causes the buffer to be exec()ed.
+To effectivate the assignment in the script, when adding an assign expression the variable name is added to a "to be globaled" list, and before exec()ing the script, the variable list is gloabaled first.

 Currently supported commands: